jedijulia/mongo-polls/README.md

 mongo-polls
 ===========

-poll app using django-nonrel with mongodb
+polls app using django-nonrel with mongodb